Leicester Hate Crime Project

 Do you ever worry about being targeted because of your skin colour, your beliefs, your sexuality, your disability or any other feature of your identity?

-Throughout the duration of the project we will be working closely with criminal justice agencies and other service providers so we can collectively challenge hate and prejudice in Leicester.
+Throughout the duration of the project we have been working closely with criminal justice agencies and other service providers so we can collectively challenge hate and prejudice in Leicester.
 We hope that you will help us to identify ways of addressing the needs of hate crime victims and to provide them with the support they deserve.

 This website has been designed so that you can interact with the project on many different levels.
 Using the panel of tabs, you can find all the information you need about the project, the research team and how you can get involved in the study.